-Pressing the Tuner direct input button on the remote control will select the Tuner as the active input.
+From the remote control: Pressing the Tuner direct input button will select the Tuner as the active input.
 Once the Tuner is your selected Input, you can use the direct control buttons on the remote control to move between stations or radio bands.